 The Blockchain is a Data Structure

 Nodes are the data elements in a linked list.
-A node includes at least one piece of data (any type) and a pointer to the next element.
+A node comprises at least one data object and a pointer to the next element.
 This pointer’s function is to tell your computer where to find the next element of the list.

 The blockchain is like a linked list in the context of data structures.
 The blockchain also separates the data into containers - the blocks.
 The blocks are quite analogous to nodes in a linked list.
 Each block contains a reference, which is the hash of the preceding block.
 This serves as a link to the preceding block and establishes the order throughout the chain of blocks.

 The key difference between a blockchain and a linked list is that each reference in a blockchain is cryptographically secured.
 You may hear the term append-only data structure describing blockchains.
 This means you can only add data to a blockchain by appending it to the front.
 The secured links are constantly checked for validity.
-If you were to insert a malicious block in the middle of a blockchain, e.g. between Block 1 and 3 in the graphic below, you could include a reference to its predecessor (Block 1), but it would be very hard (read: infeasible) to make the next block (3) reference your newly inserted block.
+If you were to insert a malicious block in the middle of a blockchain, e.g. between Block 1 and 3 in the graphic below, you could include a reference to its predecessor (Block 1), but you cannot make the next block (3) reference your maliciously inserted block.

 Each new block built on top of an existing block is commonly known as a confirmation.
 The older a block gets, the more confirmations it will have.
 Each confirmation makes tampering with the data in a block more difficult.
 Block 2 in the graphic below has one confirmation.
 To tamper with its data, you would have to recreate one valid block including a new valid reference.
-With each confirmation, you have to recreate an additional reference.
-The older the block, the more certain you can be that no changes to the block will occur.
+With each confirmation, you would have to recreate an additional block.
+This means the older the block, the more certain you can be that no changes to the block will occur.

 The references between blocks don’t just depend on the order of blocks, but also on the data contained within each block.
-It is not possible to easily add or delete data from a block in the blockchain.
+It is not possible to add or delete data from a block in the blockchain.
 This property is the foundation of the trust people put in the data stored in a blockchain.
 The data structure of a blockchain is naturally tamper-evident.
 Any change of data breaks the references of all subsequent blocks.

 While it is not possible to change or delete data, it is easy to add data in a new block to the chain.
 For example, you could add a new transaction on a cryptocurrency blockchain.
-The transaction is easy to verify because all the preceding transactions recorded on the network are immutable.
-This makes verification simple.
-You can verify if Address Y wants to spend amount X, it has received at least amount X in earlier transactions and not spend that amount yet.
+The transaction is easy to verify because all the preceding transactions recorded on the network are immutable - this makes the verification of transactions simple.
+When Address Y wants to spend amount X, it must have a balance of at least amount X.

 Cryptocurrencies are only one specific use case of blockchain technology.
-The blockchain is rapidly becoming one of the greatest ways to track supply chain, fleet management, and more.
+The blockchain is rapidly becoming a viable option to track supply chains, do fleet management, and more.

 The blockchain is a method to store data in the context of computer science.
-The elements (or blocks) of a blockchain are cryptographically linked.
-It is not feasible to change data after it once recorded to the block.
+The elements of a blockchain - its blocks - are cryptographically linked.
+It is not feasible to change data after it has been recorded to the block.
 This is why there is value in blockchain.
 It is an immutable ledger that stores data reliably in a trustless environment.

-We would like to end this section with a tweet that distilled the implications of the properties of blockchain technology in the context of data structures.
+We would like to end this section with a tweet that distills the implications of blockchain technology in the context of data structures.